Preprod-Labs/DIY-Unsupervised-Clustering/README.md

 # DIY-UnsupervisedClustering

 This repository provides a comprehensive solution for unsupervised clustering using several algorithms.
-The project includes data preprocessing, model training, evaluation, and visualization for clustering tasks with a focus on BIRCH, DBSCAN, GMM, KMeans, and OPTICS algorithms.
+The project includes data preprocessing, model training, evaluation, and clustering tasks with a focus on BIRCH, DBSCAN, GMM, KMeans, and OPTICS algorithms.

 ## Unsupervised Clustering Algorithms